It’s July. And I’m thinking about Christmas.

 Get Rid Of Your Cable Bill

 Get rid of your expensive cable bill, and use what you save for Christmas.
 There are plenty of good alternatives to cable, such as Netflix, Hulu, or Sling.
 We personally use Sling.
-It’s affordable, very reliable service, and we get everything we want to watch (yes, even Food Network!).
+It’s an affordable, very reliable service, and we get everything we want to watch (yes, even Food Network!).
 We have had Sling for probably almost 2 years now.

 Related Post: How to Painlessly Cut the Cable Cord